d33dler/FLAPS-WW/flaps_assignment/README.md

   - The center of gravity of the load of the aircraft is within the tolerance of the aircraft.

   > Both the aircraft and its contents have a center of gravity.
-The difference between these as a percentage of the length of the aircraft cannot surpass the threshold as defined in `aircraft.getType().getCgTolerance()`
+The absolute difference between these as a percentage of the length of the aircraft cannot surpass the threshold as defined in `aircraft.getType().getCgTolerance()`

   - The total weight of the aircraft (including fuel and cargo) does not surpass the `maxTakeoffWeight`.